joakibj/julekarenalender/README.md

 Julekarenalender tracks winners and excludes anyone that have won previously.
 There is **only one winner** allowed per participant.

 Tapping the ALT key toggles the menu bar.
-This is to check who won last week.
+Here one can:

+* Exit the application (CTRL+Q)
+* View and edit the participants (CTRL+W)
+* Redraw a winner that was not physically available to retrieve a prize (CTRL+R)

 #### Bonus wheel